Lumi-supercomputer/LUMI-EasyBuild-containers/easybuild/easyconfigs/r/rocm/USER.md

     -   `SINGULARITY_BINDPATH` will mount all necessary directories from the system, including everything that is needed to access the project, scratch and flash file systems.

+3. It will create the `runscripts` subdirectory in the installation directory that can be used to store scripts that should be available in the container, and the `bin` subdirectory for scripts that run outside the container.

+    Currently there is one script outside the container: `start-shell` will start a bash session in the container, and can take arguments just as bash.
+It is provided for consistency with planned future extensions of some other containers, but really doesn't do much more than calling

+    ```
+    singularity exec $SIFROCM bash
+    ```

+    and passing it the arguments that were given to the command.

+    **Note that the installation directory is fully erased when you re-install the container module using EasyBuild.
+So if you chose to use it to add scripts, make sure you store them elsewhere also so that they can be copied again if you rebuild the container module for some reason.**

 ## Installation